apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql-community-edition/high-availability/high-availability.md

 3. Run the command below to view the deleting process.
 You can find the pods are pending.

     ```bash
-    kbcli cluster describe mysql-cluster
+    kbcli get pods
     ```

     ![describe_three_clusters](./../../../img/failure_simulation_describe_three_pods.png)
 4. Run `kbcli cluster connect mysql-cluster` again after a few seconds and you can find the pods in the RaftGroup work normally again.

     ```bash
-    kbcli cluster connect mysql-cluster
+    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\username}' | base64 -d
+    >
+    root

+    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\password}' | base64 -d
+    >
+    2gvztbvz

+    kubectl exec -ti -n demo mycluster-mysql-0 -- bash

+    mysql -uroot -p2gvztbvz
     ```

     ![connect_three_clusters](./../../../img/failure_simulation_connect_three_pods.png)

    ***How the automatic recovery works***

    Every time the pod is deleted, recreation is triggered.
-And then ApeCloud MySQL automatically completes the cluster recovery and the election of a new leader.
+And then MySQL automatically completes the cluster recovery and the election of a new leader.
 After the election of the leader is completed, KubeBlocks detects the new leader and updates the access link.
 This process takes less than 30 seconds.